The Theatres of Winnipeg

 January 2, 1920.

-The name changed to the Metropolitan Theatre and had its grand re-opening in
+and the name was changed to the Metropolitan Theatre and had its grand re-opening in

 1923.